Jasigler/RadioMarket.CategoryService/README.md

 ## About The Project

 This is the category microservice for my larger 'Radiomarket' project.
 This service performs basic CRUD operations for 'auction item' categories.
-This was separated from the items microservice in order to isolate it from the client.

-The API will be exposed only to the admin portal, as deactivating a category will require the execution of a DB trigger to migrate all associated items to a new category.
+This was separated from the items microservice in order to isolate it from the client as  deactivating a category will require the execution of a DB trigger to migrate all associated items to a new category.

-In the

 ### Built With